Andrew M. Luger: Service under Obama and Trump administrations

 On November 13, 2013, President Barack Obama nominated Luger to serve as the United States attorney for the District of Minnesota.
 On February 12, 2014, his nomination was confirmed in the Senate by voice vote.
 He was sworn in on February 14, 2014.

 He was responsible for charges filed against nine men trying to join ISIS, the decision not to file charges against the police officers who killed Jamar Clark, and the Jacob Wetterling prosecution.
 He has specialized in anti-extremism legal work.
 After resigning as U.S. attorney in 2017, he became a partner at Jones Day.

 Service under Biden administration

 On November 12, 2021, President Joe Biden announced his intent to nominate Luger to serve as the United States attorney for the District of Minnesota.
 On November 15, 2021, his nomination was sent to the United States Senate.
-On January 13, 2022, his nomination was reported out of the Senate Judiciary Committee.
-On March 24, 2022, his nomination was confirmed in a 60–34 vote.
-He was sworn into office on March 30, 2022.
+On January 13, 2022, his nomination was reported out of the Senate Judiciary Committee by a voice vote, with Senators Mike Lee, Ted Cruz, Josh Hawley, and Marsha Blackburn voting nay.
+On March 16, 2022, the Senate invoked cloture on his nomination by a 61–36 vote.
+On March 24, his nomination was confirmed by a 60–36 vote.
+He was sworn into office on March 30.
+He resigned on January 15, 2025.